pritmanvar/DSA-with-CPP/README.md

 * Zero Sum Subarrays

 ## Day 16
-### Created Math tricks folder and added some basic concepts like:
+### Created Math folder and added some basic concepts like:
 * binary exponention
 * gcd using euclidean
 * gcd of arrays